serenity-is/docs/api/js/corelib/functions/tryGetText.md

 `string`

-The key of the localized string.
+Localization key to look up.

 ## Returns

 `string`

-The localized string or undefined if not found.
+The localized value if found, otherwise `undefined` (unlike [localText](localText.md) which returns the key).